10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 7. Review and Proofread

-Errors in your RFP create a cascade of problems: vendor clarification questions (adding 3-8 hours of response time), inconsistent proposals (because vendors interpreted errors differently), and credibility damage with potential partners.
+Errors in your RFP create a cascade of problems: vendor clarification questions, inconsistent proposals, and credibility damage with potential partners.

 1. Automated check (15 minutes): Spell check, broken link verification, formatting consistency